emberjs/rfcs/text/0730-semver-for-ts.md

 Furthermore, unlike the rest of the JavaScript ecosystem, the TypeScript compiler explicitly *rejects* SemVer.
 TypeScript's core team argues that *every* change to a compiler is a breaking change, and that SemVer is therefore meaningless for TypeScript.
 We do not agree with this characterization, but take the TypeScript team's position as a given for the purposes of this document.
 Accordingly, every TypeScript non-patch release may be a breaking change, and "major" numbers for releases signify nothing beyond having reached `x.9` in the previous cycle.

 This means that defining SemVer for TypeScript Types requires that we specify a definition of Semantic Versioning which can absorb breaking changes in the TypeScript compiler as well as intentional changes by package authors.
-As such, it also requires clearly defined version TypeScript compiler version support policies.
+As such, it also requires clearly defined TypeScript compiler version support policies.

 ## Detailed design